-A fussy baby means no sleep – for Baby or Mom.
+A fussy baby means no sleep – for Baby or Mom and Dad.

 Every baby experiences teething differently: Some have virtually no symptoms, while other babies experience teething pain for months.

-- Offer Camilia homeopathic medicine to effectively relieve teething symptoms (painful gums, agitation and irritability).
-Developed specifically for babies and toddlers aged 1 to 30 months, Camilia is available in convenient sterile water-based unit-doses and contains no sugar, no dyes, and no preservatives.
+- Offer Camilia homeopathic medicine to effectively relieve pain, restlessness, irritability and diarrhea due to teething.
+Developed specifically for babies and toddlers aged 1 to 30 months, Camilia is available in convenient, sterile water-based unit-doses and contains no sugar, no dyes, and no preservatives.

 - Offer food or a pacifier to chew.

 - Place a cold spoon on the gums.

 - Gently rub your baby’s gums with a damp washcloth, clean finger or soft baby toothbrush.

 - Offer a teething ring, preferably made of firm rubber, since liquid-filled ones may break from the pressure of your baby’s chewing.

 - Give your baby a warm bath (use water that feels warm but is not hot, about 37 degrees).
 A nice warm bath with a parent can help calm an upset baby.

 And always remember that no matter what, you can never give too many cuddles!